djnakudo/reactnd-project-myreads-starter/README.md

 This is the project assignment 'MyReads' for the  Udacity's React Fundamentals course.

-This project used the [React Starter template] (https://github.com/udacity/reactnd-project-myreads-starter) to develop an React application to display a couple of Books from a virtual library and let the user be able to select which book his/her are currently reading, want to read and read.
+This project used the [React Starter template](https://github.com/udacity/reactnd-project-myreads-starter) to develop an React application to display a couple of Books from a virtual library and let the user be able to select which book his/her are currently reading, want to read and read.

 ## Installation
-It is required that you have already installed [npm] (https://www.npmjs.com/get-npm).
+It is required that you have already installed [npm](https://www.npmjs.com/get-npm).

 To install the project use any terminal interface to run these commands :